mre/endler.dev/content/2026/lychee-recursion/index.md

 ## Attempt 4: Gwenn Takes a Swing (January – March 2025)

 In late 2024, a community contributor, [**@gwennlbh**](https://github.com/gwennlbh), [picked up the gauntlet](https://github.com/lycheeverse/lychee/pull/1603).
-Their plan went back to the channel-based model but with a twist: instead of trying to close channels for termination, they used an `Arc<AtomicUsize>` counter.
+Her plan went back to the channel-based model but with a twist: instead of trying to close channels for termination, she used an `Arc<AtomicUsize>` counter.
 Like Attempt 1, but atomic and shared across tasks!

 And it looked so elegant: